 A healthy mouth is essential for more than just a beautiful smile.
 Good oral health prevents serious issues such as gum disease, cavities, and serious overall health consequences.
-At Anchorage Dental Associates, we can provide you with home dental care advice to help you maintain optimal oral health and the beauty of your smile.
+At Spalding Dental, we can provide you with home dental care advice to help you maintain optimal oral health and the beauty of your smile.

 How to Brush